-- Failure to take necessary permissible equipment or testing devices underground, discount should be assessed even if teams return to fresh air base to pick up necessary equipment. - 2.
+- 1. Failure to take necessary permissible equipment or testing devices underground, discount should be assessed even if teams return to fresh air base to pick up necessary equipment. - 2.
 Faulty or inadequate equipment must be repaired or replaced.
 (This includes instruments used beyond their designed limits or range.) - 3.
 If any questions exist, the equipment should be checked by the judges after the completion of the problem in the presence of the team captain. - 4.
-Extra apparatus must be secured to stretcher to prevent it from falling off. - 5.
+Extra apparatus or Caravent must be secured to stretcher to prevent it from falling off. - 5.
 Teams may place reference or other information on both maps before proceeding into the mine.
-After the team has completed its 50 foot check, no side by side comparison of the maps while the team is at the fresh air base.
-Teams can edit their maps while at the fresh air base but no side by side comparison is allowed.
+After the team has completed its 50-foot check, no side-by-side comparison of the maps while the team is at the fresh air base.
+Teams can edit their maps while at the fresh air base, but no side-by-side comparison is allowed.
 All communication with the fresh air base for map edits has to be through the communication system and not in person. - 6.
 Teams are required to complete the problem in the established time limit: explore all accessible areas of the mine; install roof supports, pump water and/or reventilate (if needed); extinguish or seal all fires; locate all missing miners; and bring all survivors to the surface. - 7.
 Self-explanatory. - 8.
 Failure to follow written instructions listed by contest director.
 The written instructions must be clearly pointed out prior to team starting the clock.
 Written instructions shall not contradict other rules.

-Underground Discount Sheet Judge #2
+Underground Discount Sheet

+Judge #2

 Discounts 1.
 Failure to make necessary gas tests where required, each gas, each omission 1 x= 2.
 Improper procedure when testing with gas detectors, each gas, each infraction 1 x= 3.
 Intentional causing of a test instrument to inflate faster than tests indicate that it should, each infraction 1 x= 4.
 Less than 5 members entering, working or completing problem, each person 8 x= 5.
 Team members running through problem (both feet have to be off the ground at same time).
 8 (total) 6.
-Team member talking to an unauthorized person without permission of the judges or contest officials, each infraction 5 x= 7.
-Intentionally detaching/severing Lifeline while the team is advancing or retreating.
+Team member talking to an unauthorized person without permission of the judges or contest officials, each infraction 5 x = 7.
+Intentionally detaching/severing Lifeline or team line while the team is advancing or retreating.
 5 (total) 8.
 All team members must be connected or have hold of the team line when the team is traveling.
 When stopped, in air clear of smoke, at least one person must have hold of the team line.
 If tag lines are used between team members and the team line, they shall be no longer than 3 feet in length.
 2 x= 9.
-Failure to erect temporary barricade, stopping or regulator when necessary, each infraction 10 x= 10.
-Failure to erect temporary barricade, seal, or stopping reasonably airtight, each infraction 2 x=
+Failure to erect temporary barricade, stopping or regulator when necessary, each infraction 10 x = 10.
+Failure to erect temporary barricade, seal, or stopping reasonably airtight, each infraction 2 x= 11.
+Failure to make necessary ventilation changes or changing ventilation or electric power before the effects of such changes are known, each infraction 15 x=

-Failure to make necessary ventilation changes or changing ventilation or electric power before the effects of such changes are known, each infraction 15 x= 12.
-Failure to properly secure survivor to stretcher; failure to cover survivor with blanket (unless first aid procedures indicate otherwise); or placing survivor on stretcher in such a way as to foul proper operation of apparatus, each omission 4 x= 13.
-Survivor care: a.
-Failure to adequately examine and assess each person found in the mine for possible injury or illness, maximum for each survivor conduct an initial assessment. b.
-Failure to properly treat any injury or illness which is, or should have been, revealed by the examination, maximum 4 x= for each survivor. immediate life threat.
-14. Failure to follow proper procedure when putting apparatus on 4 x= survivor, each infraction 15.
-Assistance given by supposedly unconscious person, each infraction 5 x= 5 x=
+12. Failure to properly secure survivor to stretcher; failure to cover survivor with blanket (unless first aid procedures indicate otherwior placing survivor on stretcher in such a way as to foul proper operation of apparatus, each omission =

+13. Survivor care:

+a.
+Failure to conduct an initial assessment.b.
+Failure to properly treat any immediate life threat.
+4 x 4 x

+14. Failure to follow proper procedure when putting apparatus on survivor, each infraction 5 x =

+15. Assistance given by supposedly unconscious person, each infraction 5 x

+Comme nts:

+Comme nts:

+Comme nts: - - - -

+Comme nts: --------------------------------------

+Comme nts:

+Comme nts:

+Comme nts: